nathany/ferris-mark-vk/PROMPTS.md

 ## Maybe Later

-**Memory usage profiling**: Understand actual memory consumption patterns

-Validation Performance Warning: [ BestPractices-vkAllocateMemory-small-allocation ] | MessageID = 0xfd92477a
-vkAllocateMemory(): pAllocateInfo->allocationSize is 27720.
-This is a very small allocation (current threshold is 262144 bytes).
-You should make large allocations and sub-allocate from one large VkDeviceMemory.

-Question -- our frame times and FPS bounce around quite a bit each second.
-But I'm wondering how much of that is an issue with our rendering, vs. our metrics?
-Maybe we should be using an external tool?

-* VK_EXT_debug_utils in debug releases to give names to objects ?
-* VK_KHR_get_physical_device_properties2 ?

-* Recycling command buffers

-Other key extensions and Vulkan 1.4 features to consider:

-VK_EXT_descriptor_indexing (core in 1.2) - Enables bindless rendering patterns and more flexible descriptor management VK_KHR_buffer_device_address (core in 1.2) - Essential for modern GPU-driven techniques VK_EXT_mesh_shader - Modern geometry pipeline replacement for vertex/geometry shaders VK_KHR_ray_tracing_pipeline - If you're interested in ray tracing VK_EXT_multi_draw - Efficient multi-draw calls (could be good for sprites, but it's not core) VK_EXT_extended_dynamic_state series - More runtime flexibility

 ### VK_KHR_unified_image_layouts

 > I think we should give it a try.
 We can do this work on a branch that we can test out.
 I am running Windows with a non-beta AMD driver, and I can also test on another Windows computer with an NVIDIA driver.